toamitkumar/blog-post/content/post/2022-01-27-infrastructure-as-a-service.md

 ### Guiding principles
 - **Infrastructure as Code**: all infra components should be built using a combination of Terraform & Ansible, in short treat all Infra components as a code. _Good coding practices will be applied on Infra code through **code-linters**.
 Read this {{< link_target_blank href="https://martinfowler.com/bliki/InfrastructureAsCode.htmlr" title="article from Martin Fowler" >}}.
 - **Infrastructure should be testable**: make sure to write modular and testable Infra code.
+This has been one of the areas difficult to achieve given the lack of tools that help measure the quality of scripts.
+Additionally, not all cloud platforms support using libraries like {{< link_target_blank href="https://terratest.gruntwork.io/" title="Terratest" >}}.
+Once we migrated to GCP, it is now easier to bring test coverage to terraform code.
 - **Created through a CI pipeline and managed through idempotent states**: Infra shouldn't be created manually or through scripts run from any machine (including local machine).
 Use CI pipelines and manage the state of Infra as a versioned code artifact.
-- **Zero trust policy**: by default Infra shouldn't be accessible, apply global access policies.
+- **Zero trust policy**: by default Infra shouldn't be accessible (especially for any changes manually); apply global access policies to RBAC through IAM policies.
-- **Design for scale**: make sure Infra clusters are designed for high availability and scale
+- **Design for scale**: make sure Infra clusters are designed for high availability and scale.
+Test for DR with backup/restore.
 - **Design for high observability**: make sure Infra components have proactive monitoring (threshold limits) and alerts enabled.
 - **Follow SLAs**: the infrastructure team will work as a well-oiled internal service provider will clear SLAs